-The key message surrounding MECC is that anyone can instigate the conversation of health and wellbeing into their daily contact with patients or service users.
+Remember anyone can have a healthy conversation themed around health and wellbeing.
 You do not have to be an expert to encourage someone to improve their wellbeing.